 Enable or disable the built-in validation

 To activate the built-in client-side validation, set the Built-In Validations property of the Event that submits the data to Yes.
-This can be, for example, On Click Event of a Button Widget or a Link Widget that calls a Client Action.
+For example, On Click Event of a Button Widget or a Link Widget that calls a Client Action.

 Validate the data in a Client Action